-(68) Supplement-- Includes vitamins, herbs, and any supplement labeled dietary supplement.
+(72) Supplement-- Includes vitamins, herbs, and any supplement labeled dietary supplement.

-(69) Swimming activities--Activities related to the use of splashing pools, wading pools, swimming pools, or other bodies of water.
+(73) Swimming activities--Activities related to the use of swimming pools, wading/splashing pools, hot tubs, or other bodies of water.

-(70) Toddler--A child from 18 months through 35 months old.
+(74) Toddler--A child from 18 months through 35 months old.